flatpak/xdg-desktop-portal/doc/usb-portal.md

 and pass the file descriptor as the `sys_dev` argument.
 It should be noted that libusb must be compiled with udev support (it is the default) in order to be able to work.
-Without this it looks for the non existant `/dev/usb` that is not present.
+Without this it looks for the nonexistent `/dev/usb` that is not present.

 If you use libhidapi, you need to use the function `hid_libusb_wrap_sys_device()` provided by libhidapi-usb.